vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 }
 ```

-Now the above Profile model has belongs to relationship to the User model.
-The arguments are pretty much same with `this.hasOne`.
+Now the above Profile model has a belongs to relationship to the User model.
+The arguments are pretty much the same with `this.hasOne`.
 The first argument is the related model, and second is the "foreign key", but of course this time the foreign key exists in the Profile model.

-If your parent model – User in this case – does not use id as its primary key, or you wish to join the child model to a different field, you may pass the third argument to the belongsTo method specifying your parent table's custom key:
+If your parent model – User in this case – does not use id as its primary key, or you wish to join the child model to a different field, you may pass the third argument to the `belongsTo` method specifying your parent table's custom key:

 ```js
 class Profile extends Model {